 Campers have the choice between electric and gas heaters, the key differences coming down to how they run, heating capacity, safety, and convenience.
 Consider the features below to determine which power source is right for you and your portable tent heater.

 The main advantage of gas tent heaters is that they produce more heat compared to other types.
-These portable heaters run on either butane or propane, two of the safest gases available as fuel.
+These portable, non-electric heaters run on either butane or propane, two of the safest gases available as fuel.

 - Butane heaters are fueled by burning liquified butane gas.
 Like propane heaters, a spark activates heat production, with the gas stored in a small canister.
 While it’s not as heat efficient compared to propane, butane releases less carbon monoxide.
 Between the two fuels, butane costs more.